4ms/metamodule/docs/simulator-building.md

 # cmake --fresh --preset Default -DLOG_LEVEL=DEBUG
 ```

-By default the simulator logs at the DEBUG level to the console.
-To change
+`make config-sim` logs at the DEBUG level to the console.
+To change this, use
-this, add `-DLOG_LEVEL=...` (levels: NONE, ERROR, WARN, INFO, DEBUG, TRACE,
+the second command and change `-DLOG_LEVEL=...` (levels: NONE, ERROR, WARN,
-DUMP).
+INFO, DEBUG, TRACE, DUMP).

 Build it: